dhurlburtusa/shortcuts/python/python_3_changes-summary.md

 - Unpickling now interns the attribute names of pickled objects.
 This saves memory and allows pickles to be smaller.

 See https://docs.python.org/3/whatsnew/3.1.html for other changes not listed here and for more details.

+## Python 3.2

+Summary of changes from version 3.1.

+Released on February 20, 2011.